debajyoti22/debajyoti22/README.md

 #### I am Debajyoti

 - 👀 I’m interested in coding debugging and AI/ML
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning ReactJs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...